capta1nseal/kood-sisu-demo/README.md

 From [here](./src/Info/README-FOR-MD-FILES.md) you will find a readme that will help you style your markdown (.md) files and explains a bit on why and how to do them.

-### A markdown file can also be a good tool to present your skills

-For the purpose of presenting your skills a well done portfolio can be a powerful tool in your disposal when applying for work.
-You could think of it as an extension of your CV (resume).
-For example the portfolio can be a repository in GitHub that contains all your work.

-**Note** that usually you aren't allowed to present organizational code anywhere and should therefore ask the organization if you are allowed to present your work in your portfolio.
-The work I'm referring here is the projects you have done with public licenses and/or you don't care if they would get copied and monetized by others.

-An example of an application or a software could be just a simple website with some functionality like navigation and some content inside the pages.
-It is solely to show that you can do stuff.

-The main point of this is on how you present your skills.
-If you create a repository and put your work there and are able to explain and navigate the reader/viewer through the most important parts you have done well in this scenario.
-And this can be done with a well made .md file (README.md).

 ## 3. Commit messages

 Commit messages are a way of telling what has been done.
 Well sure they are but why does it matter what I write in them?